 Hanging Christmas lights is a little precarious, but almost anyone can do it.
 To get started:

-Decide what types of Christmas lights you want to hang (such as icicle lights, traditional lights, or permanent lights).
+1) Decide what types of Christmas lights you want to hang (such as icicle, traditional, or permanent lights).

 Buying the right type of lights is important.
 You don’t want to end up with interior lights on the outside of your house because they won’t be able to withstand the harsh weather conditions and could pose a fire hazard.
 Pay close attention to the types of lights you’re buying so you don’t make an expensive mistake.